 Apple’s “plan B” to if and when users decline to have their IDFA read is SKAdnetwork meant to replace the IDFA.
 SKAdNetwork allows advertisers to track which of their advertising campaigns ultimately led to new users installing their apps or making purchases, but without disclosing much information about what specific ads a user has seen or clicked on.

-Another “backup” method to attribute marketing activities when the IDFA is not available is fingerprinting.
-Basic fingerprinting methods attribute installs by matching a snapshot of the user’s device at the time they click based on information like the IP and user agent of the last click to match to the app session.
+Another “backup” method to attribute marketing activities when the IDFA is not available is basic probabilistic modeling.
+This method attributes installs by connecting a snapshot of the user’s device at the time they click based on information like the IP and user agent of the last click to match to the app session.

 No terms matched that search.